Oanikulin/lamport-clock-leveldb/README.md

 ## Build

-Clone repository with all submodules `git clone --recurse-submodules https://github.com/Oanikulin/ds-project-dev.git`
+Clone repository with all submodules.

 From cloned repository, call  `mkdir build && cd build && cmake ..`.
 All dependencies are included automatically.
 After that code can be build using `make`.
 Requires at least C++17.
-First cmake build can fail.
-It is seminormal.
-In such case just reinvoke `cmake ..`.

 ## Usage